Ahlia University

 Ahlia University (AU) is a private, not-for-profit university in Manama, Bahrain and owned by a private holding company, The Arab Academy for Research and Studies (AARS).
 The holding company is collectively owned by a group of companies and individuals from the Gulf Cooperation Council.

 The AU project became a reality when the Government of Bahrain issued the Cabinet Decision No. 03-1626 dated March 2001, making it the first private university to be licensed by the government.

-AU was conceived by its founders to be an agent of change in university education to ensure that students have a fulfilling learning experience that not only equips them for the world of work, but to become well-rounded, responsible citizens.
-AU cherishes its commitment to excellent quality in the core functions of teaching and learning, research and community engagement and through to all aspects of its operations.

-Since its beginnings in 2001, the university has seen growth in its diverse student body; currently standing with an enrollment of more than 1,375.
-AU has a distinguished and diverse faculty with a high percentage of PhD holders and a robust publication record.